-DIY Installations - Most Cases
+DIY Installations - The Most Common Choice

-Dealership Installations - Almost Never
+Dealership Installations - Rarely Recommended

-Body Shop - DIY Alternative
+Body Shop - The DIY Alternative

 Car Audio Shop - Electrical Specialists

 If your seat swap involves complex electrical work like heating or cooling functions, then a car audio shop is the way to go.
 They have the specialized skills needed for such advanced installations.
 For more complicated setups, such as adding heated & cooled seats, these are the experts you'll want to consult.

 If you have a specific request for a seat or console that we don't have in stock, you can submit it through our request service.

 For any more questions or to start your seat swap process, please contact us.